dlccyes/CollegeNotes/OtherNotes/Software Development/Flask.md

 ```

 ## CORS

 To allow request from another origins, use `flask_cors`.
+Note that browsers will still block `localhost`.
+See <https://stackoverflow.com/questions/10883211>.

 Install `flask-cors`